Uplift Local Business Support Details

 Curbside pickup is still available if you still prefer.
 Check out this map(PDF, 424KB) for curbside pickup locations.

-Now through May 2021, Ramona Street from Hamilton Avenue to just past Nola is closed to through traffic to allow for outdoor dining, retail, and personal services.
+Ramona Street from Hamilton Avenue to just past Nola is closed to through traffic to allow for outdoor dining, retail, and personal services.

 Alternate Uses for Parking